giuliocalzolari/vault-plugin-list/README.md

 - [vault-plugin-secrets-webhook](https://github.com/idcmp/vault-plugin-secrets-webhook) - Use Vault ACLs to control access to other REST APIs.
 - [vault-plugin-secrets-github](https://github.com/martinbaillie/vault-plugin-secrets-github) - A Vault secrets plugin for creating ephemeral, finely-scoped GitHub access tokens.
 - [vault-plugin-secrets-gitlab](https://github.com/splunk/vault-plugin-secrets-gitlab) - his is a backend plugin to be used with Vault.
 This plugin generates Gitlab Project Access Tokens
+- [vault-plugin-secrets-kafka](https://github.com/Mongey/vault-plugin-secrets-kafka) A Vault plugin for generating credentials for Apache Kafka clients.
+Generates a dynamic username and ACL that can be used to create a uniq SSL certificate for a Kafka client.
+- [vault-plugin-auth-vsphere](https://github.com/martezr/vault-plugin-auth-vsphere) This is a standalone backend plugin for use with HashiCorp Vault.
+This plugin allows for VMware vSphere virtual machines (VMs) to authenticate with Vault.
+This plugin requires the vAuth platform to be deployed and configured.
+- [argocd-vault-plugin](https://github.com/legalzoom/argocd-vault-plugin) Vault ArgoCD Secret plugin is a secrets engine plugin for HashiCorp Vault that allows for the generation and usage of short-term credentials for ArgoCD.

 # Ops
 - https://github.com/hootsuite/vault-ctrl-tool - Outsource authentication, secrets fetching, and lease management for services.